empicano/aiomqtt/README.md

 - Supports MQTT versions 5.0, 3.1.1 and 3.1
 - Fully type-hinted
 - Did we mention no more callbacks?
 - Works with asyncio *and* trio!
-No workarounds requires!
+No workarounds required!

 <!-- pitch end -->